4d/docs/website/translated_docs/de/API/entitySelectionClass.md

 #### Beschreibung

-The `.isAlterable()` function <!-- REF #entitySelectionClass.isAlterable().Summary -->returns True if the entity selection is alterable<!-- END REF -->, and False if the entity selection is not alterable.
+The `.isAlterable()` function <!-- REF #EntitySelectionClass.isAlterable().Summary -->returns True if the entity selection is alterable<!-- END REF -->, and False if the entity selection is not alterable.

 For more information, please refer to [Shareable or alterable entity selections](ORDA/entities.md#shareable-or-alterable-entity-selections).